What is the early anomaly scan?

 Important information about your appointment:

-If an assessment of the Cervix is required, then a transvaginal cervical assessment may be performed with an extra charge
+- Cervical Assessment: If required, a transvaginal cervical assessment may be performed at an additional cost.